isomerpages/moe-northbrookssec/_cca/Clubs & Societies/Youth Flying Club.md

-###### 2019
+#### 2019

 *   Singapore Amazing Flying Machine Competition Category C2 FPV Drone Race
 *   Artiaga Tan Ren Lennard – 2nd runner up

-###### 2018
+#### 2018

-*   Top Gun Fighter Challenge
+*   Top Gun Fighter Challenge <br>
     Our YFC students have won the 1st prize in Top Gun Fighter challenge during the September holidays.
-The competition was held at Hwa Chong Institution organised by Asia Flight Simulation Center.
+The competition was held at Hwa Chong Institution organised by Asia Flight Simulation Center. <br>

-Our champions are:
+Our champions are: <br>
 1\.
-Pilapil Alleone (3I)
+Pilapil Alleone (3I) <br>
 2\.
-Artiaga Tan Ren Lennard (2I) &
+Artiaga Tan Ren Lennard (2I) & <br>
 3\.
 Jeremy Tan Kong Keat (2G)

-*   Ngee Ann AeroChallenge
+*   Ngee Ann AeroChallenge <br>
 4 teams from Northbrooks were through to the final round in the AeroChallenge at Ngee Ann Polytechnic.
 With excellent teamwork and creativity demonstrated by the students, Northbrooks has emerged as Champion and 2nd runner-up.